-While you can get a great variety of used trucks for sale at our dealership near San Marcos, the Dodge RAM SRT-10 is a little rarer.
+While you can get a great variety of used vehicles for sale at our dealership near San Marcos, the Dodge Ram SRT-10 is a little rarer.
 However, if you want to get your hands on this mighty beast, our team can definitely help you find one.
 Read on to learn more about the band power on this truck.

-At our Dodge RAM dealer in San Antonio, we understand that truck enthusiasts want a powerful machine.
-The Dodge RAM SRT-10 is that and more.
-Trucks like the Dodge RAM SRT-10 simply don’t exist anymore, and we may never see one like it again.
-From the powerful engine to the manual transmission to upgraded suspension and more, it’s no wonder enthusiasts are still talking about this vehicle since 2004.
-A newer truck may be more capable, but you can get a Dodge RAM SRT-10 for a fraction of the cost and score a unique engine and more power!
+At our Dodge Ram dealer in San Antonio, we understand that truck enthusiasts want a powerful machine.
+The Dodge Ram SRT-10 is that and more.
+Trucks like the Dodge Ram SRT-10 simply don’t exist anymore, and we may never see one like it again.
+From the powerful engine to the manual transmission to upgraded suspension and more, it’s no wonder enthusiasts have been talking about this vehicle nonstop since 2004.
+A newer truck may be more capable, but you can get a Dodge Ram SRT-10 for a fraction of the cost and score a unique engine and more power!
 Contact our dealership to learn more about getting one for yourself.

 2MPG is an estimation.
 Your actual mileage will vary.